-· · · · · ·

 [] ADVANCE REQUESTED

-calance of payments will be made on a reimbursement basis.
+alance of payments will be made on a reimbursement basis.
 These duplicate forms and purchase start-up supplies and equipment.
 We dvance.

 If you are requesting an advance, complete the following chart and line item justification below.

 ESTIMATED EXPENSES

-BUDGET CATEGORY/LINE ITEMS Fiscal Year 2022 Anticipated Expenditures for
+BUDGET CATEGORY/LINE ITEMS Fiscal Year 2023 Anticipated Expenditures for

 (list applicable line items) First Three Months of Contract

 For example

 ADMINISTRATIVE COSTS:

 For example

 PROGRAM EXPENSES:

 TOTAL EXPENSES:

 cash advance.
-The justification must include subseted expended within the first ninety (90) days of the solution of the solution of the following: quotes for purchatorovide the Division reasonable and necessary solutions (90) days of the contract term.
+The justification must include sube expended within the first ninety (90) days of the solution in the following: quotes for purchast provide the Division reasonable and necessary solutions (90) days of the contract term.
 Any advantages provide a detailed justification explaining the need for the pporting documentation that clearly shows the advance will he contract term.
 Support documentation should include, but ses, delivery timelines, salary and expense projections, etc. to support that the advance will be expended within the first ace funds not expended within the first ninety (90) days of the ashier, 2555 Shumard Oak Boulevard, Tallahassee, Florida th any interest earned on the advance)

 REQUESTS FOR ADVANCE PAYMENTS W Signature of Recipient/Subcontractor's Author Name and Title of Recipient/Subcontractor's A

-FY 2022 - 2023 EMPA AGREEMENT ATTACHMENT C CERTIFICATION REGARDING DEBARMENT, SUSPENSION, INELIGIBILITY AND VOLUNTARY EXCLUSION
+FY 2023 - 2024 EMPA AGREEMENT ATTACHMENT C CERTIFICATION REGARDING DEBARMENT, SUSPENSION, INELIGIBILITY AND VOLUNTARY EXCLUSION